-Please sign up for our email newsletter and receive concert notifications:
+Please sign up for our once a week email newsletter and receive event notifications:

 To maintain America’s great music invention: JAZZ; by bringing jazz to the community through performance at community gatherings; to further the study of jazz to those who cannot afford the cost; to pay musicians a fair rate for their effort.